 This beginners Taoist breathing meditation will help produce the right mental foundation.

 - Sit with good posture.
-Sitting in lotus position is optional and certainly not necessary.
-What matters is that we it in a way that supports good spinal health.
+Sitting in lotus position is optional but certainly not necessary.
+What matters is that we sit in a way that supports good spinal health.
 Alternatively, it is perfectly acceptable to lie down or stand up.

-- Place your hands in your lap with the tips of the thumb touching, similar to the position used in Zen meditation, which is a mudra called the Cosmic Mudra.
+- Place your hands in your lap with the tips of the thumb touching, similar to the position used in Zen meditation, which is a mudra called the Cosmic Mudra (see the link above).

 - Imagine chi flowing straight up the spine and out the top of the head.
 The head and neck should be relaxed, and the chin should be tucked in a little.
 This helps chi to flow freely.